asengupta/avishek.net/_posts/2021-04-29-inverse-function-theorem-implicit-function-theorem.md

 We are now ready to state the **Inverse Function Theorem** (well, the important part).

 ## Inverse Function Theorem
+The **Inverse Function Theorem** states that:

 In the neighbourhood of a domain around $$x_0$$ of a function $$F$$ which is known to be **continuously differentiable**, if the **derivative of the function $$DF(x_0)$$** is **invertible**, then there exists an **inverse function** $$F^{-1}$$ which exists in that same neighbourhood such that $$F^{-1}(F(x_0))=x_0$$.

 The theorem also gives us information about what the **derivative of the inverse function**, but we'll not delve into that aspect for the moment.
-Any textbook on Vector Calculus should have the relevant results.
+Any textbook on **Vector Calculus** should have the relevant results.

-This is a very informal definition of the **Inverse Function Theorem**, but it conveys the most important part, namely: if the derivative of a function is invertible in some neighbourhood of $$x_0$$, there exists an inverse of the function itself in that neighbourhood.
+This is a very informal definition of the **Inverse Function Theorem**, but it conveys the most important part, namely: **if the derivative of a function is invertible** in some neighbourhood of $$x_0$$, **there exists an inverse of the function** itself in that neighbourhood.

 The reason we stress a lot on the word **neighbourhood** is that a lot of functions are not necessarily continuously differentiable, especially for nonlinear functions.
-Linear functions look the same as their derivatives at every point.
-The Inverse Function Theorem also applies to linear functions, but its real value lies in applying to **nonlinear functions**, where the neighbourhood is taken to be infinitesmal, which then leads us to the definition of the **manifold**, which we have talked about in [Vector Calculus: Lagrange Multipliers, Manifolds, and the Implicit Function Theorem]({% post_url 2021-04-24-vector-calculus-lagrange-multipliers %}).
+Linear functions look the same as their derivatives at every point, which is why we didn't need to worry about taking the derivative of $$f(x)=2x$$ in our initial example.

+The **Inverse Function Theorem** obviously applies to linear functions, but its real value lies in applying to **nonlinear functions**, where the neighbourhood is taken to be infinitesmal, which then leads us to the definition of the **manifold**, which we have talked about in [Vector Calculus: Lagrange Multipliers, Manifolds, and the Implicit Function Theorem]({% post_url 2021-04-24-vector-calculus-lagrange-multipliers %}).

 ## Implicit Function Theorem
 What can we say about systems of functions which have $$n$$ unknowns, but less than $$n$$ equations?
 The **Implicit Function Theorem** gives us an answer to this; think of it as a more general version of the **Inverse Function Theorem**.

-Much of the details of the mechanics of this theorem is covered in [Vector Calculus: Lagrange Multipliers, Manifolds, and the Implicit Function Theorem]({% post_url 2021-04-24-vector-calculus-lagrange-multipliers %}).
+Much of the mechanics implied by this theorem is covered in [Vector Calculus: Lagrange Multipliers, Manifolds, and the Implicit Function Theorem]({% post_url 2021-04-24-vector-calculus-lagrange-multipliers %}).
 However, here we take a big-picture view.

 Suppose we have $$m+n$$ unknowns and $$n$$ equations.
 Thus, we will have $$n$$ pivotal variables, corresponding to $$n$$ linearly independent column vectors of this system of linear equations.